raspberrypilearning/xai-challenge-submit/en/step_3.md

 3. **Data stuff**: What kind of things (data) do they see or use often?
 How do they sort or group these things right now?

 4. **Easy-peasy or techy?**: Do you think your users want something super simple, like a toy, or something a bit more complex?
+Will they be able to use it if it's too complicated?

 5. **Imagine this**: Can you picture a time or place that this app would be used?
 Why would it be super helpful then?

 6. **Secrets safe?**: How do your users feel about sharing their information or images with the app?
 Do they want some things to stay private?

-7. **Dream results**: After using the app, what awesome thing does your user hope will happen?
-Maybe find things faster, or see cool patterns, or notice trends?
+7. **Dream results**: When using the app, what awesome thing does your user hope will happen?
+Maybe identify things faster or more accurately, spot cool patterns, or notice trends?

 --- /task ---